Durante101/FinancialTracker/README.md

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a customer I should have a home screen with multiple options so that add deposit, make payments, Ledger, and a Exit.
+- As a customer I want to add a deposit to my account so that I can save and keep track
+- As a customer I want to make a payment so that I'm able to keep track and purchase items
+- As a customer I want to be able to see the ledger screen So that I can see all entries deposits payments and reports
+- As a customer I want to look at the ledger screen and view reports so that a new screen will allow the user to run pre-defined reports or to run a custom search
+- As a customer I want to be able to do this to exit the program so that after I'm finished I can put away the application
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.
+I open IntelliJ and start a new Java project, then I name the project, right-click the src folder, and create a new Java class.
+I paste my code into that file.
+If I’m using a CSV file like transactions.csv, I make sure it’s in the project folder or fix the path in the code.
+After that, I just hit the green play button or right-click the file and run it—the app shows up in the terminal at the bottom.
 ### Prerequisites

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).